matchmore/tech-blog/20180730/README.md

 In this post, we'll go through how to create a simple app on Android Studio using Kotlin and Matchmore.
 The app we'll create is a location-based news app.
-It will enable news or information to be sent out to people within a defined rang of distance.
+It will enable news or information to be sent out to people within a defined range of distance.

 As a reminder, Matchmore introduced the notion of [Geomatching](http://blog.matchmore.io/what-is-geomatching/) which is implemented as an extension of the [publish–subscribe messaging pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).